Corazon Malanyaon

-Corazon "Cora" Toroba Nuñez-Malanyaon (August 22, 1949 – June 28, 2023) was a Filipina politician, lawyer, and accountant who served as the representative of Davao Oriental's 1st district from 2016 to 2022 and from 2001 to 2007.
+Corazon "Cora" Toroba Nuñez-Malanyaon (August 22, 1949 – June 28, 2023) was a Filipino politician, lawyer, and accountant who served as the representative of Davao Oriental's 1st district from 2016 to 2022 and from 2001 to 2007.
 She also served twice as the governor of Davao Oriental from 2007 to 2016 and again from 2022 until her death in 2023.
 Malanyaon started her political career as a member of the Davao City Council from 1986 to 1987 and from 1988 to 1992.

 Early life

 Corazon Toroba Nuñez was born on August 22, 1949, and raised in Cateel, Davao province (now part of Davao Oriental), where she graduated valedictorian in elementary and high school.
 She moved to Davao City to study commerce, major in accountancy and minor in finance and management, at Ateneo de Davao University, where she graduated cum laude.
 She later earned her Bachelor of Laws from the same university, also graduating cum laude.

 Before joining politics, she worked as an accountant and lawyer specializing in corporate law and taxation, and also taught at her alma mater.
 She married businessman Luis Malanyaon Jr. They had a daughter, Michelle.